nvbach91/iga-hybrid/README.md

 PREFIX dcmit:    <http://purl.org/dc/dcmitype/>
 ```

-# Enhancement queries
+## Enhancement query

-### Q0: Add rdfs:isDefinedBy to classes based on owl:Ontology (make data in consistent for SPARQL queries)
+### Q0: Add rdfs:isDefinedBy to classes based on the owl:Ontology IRI (make data in consistent for the SPARQL queries)
-This query is used to enhance custom own data that is not annotated in a similar way as data in LOV.
-Run this query if custom dataset doesn't have `rdfs:isDefinedBy` in classes or they are not the same as the `owl:Ontology` instance
+This query is used to enhance vocabularies that are missing the `rdfs:isDefinedBy` property in their classes or when the `rdfs:isDefinedBy` values are not the same as the `owl:Ontology` IRI
 ```sparql
 INSERT {
   GRAPH ?g {